felixMasonJncc/protonmail-bridge-docker/README.md

 ## Build

 For anyone who want to build this container on your own (for development or security concerns), here is the guide to do so.
-First, you need to `cd` into the directory (`deb` or `build`, depending on which type of image you want).
-Then just run the docker build command
 ```
 docker build .
 ```